How to Celebrate in Denmark | Etiquette and Cultural Misunderstandings

 Place all the ingredients in a saucepan.
 Cover.
-Bring to a boil, stirring to help sugar dissolve.
-Simmer for 30 minutes, drain through a sieve.
-Discard spices, store in sterilized bottles.
+Bring to a boil, stirring to help the sugar dissolve.
+Simmer for 30 minutes, and drain through a sieve.
+Discard spices, and store in sterilized bottles.
 Seal at once.
 Stored in a dark, cool place, this keeps for months.

 But where’s the wine?
 Ha.
 Don’t worry.
 I’ve got you covered.

 Take 1 – 750ml bottle of red wine and add 250ml Gløgg extract.
 Combine and heat for 10 minutes.
 Add 150g blanched almonds coarsely chopped and 150g raisins.
 Serve with teaspoons to enjoy the nuts.
 (I personally skip the raisins, you may find them soggy and plump sitting at the bottom of my glass!)

 I hope you might be inspired to make or try some of these lovely Danish Christmas treats this year.
 I will raise a mug to you!
 Skål!
 Cheers.
 And Glædelig Jul!
 Merry Christmas.
 With love from Copenhagen, Erin